GreenTheBlaze/Green-s-Personal-Roblox-Packages/InstanceUtilsAPI.md

 ## Miscellanious Functions

 ### createInstance
-Creates a new Instance of type className, similar to the default constructor `Instance.new` which is already provided by Roblox.
+Creates a new `Instance` of type `className`, similar to the default constructor `Instance.new` which is already provided by Roblox.

 **Syntax:** `InstanceUtils:createInstance(className: Instance, propertiesTable: {any}) → Instance`